Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Boise State and its opponents have not yet scored more than 70 points in a game this season.
+- Boise State and its opponents have not yet scored more than 70 points in a game this year.

 - Utah State's games have gone over 70 points in two opportunities this season.

-- Saturday's total is six points lower than the two team's combined 76 points per game average.
+- The two teams combine to average 76 points per game, six more than the over/under in this contest.

-- The 54 combined points per game that these two squads have allowed this season are 16 fewer than the 70 over/under in this contest.
+- The 54 combined points per game that these two squads have allowed this season are 16 fewer than the 70 total in this contest.

-- Broncos games have an average total of 61.3 points this season, 8.7 fewer than Saturday's over/under.

-- The 70 total in this game is 12.5 points above the 57.5 average total in Aggies games this season.

 Boise State Stats and Trends